 Ensure your chinchilla is protected from pain, suffering, injury and disease

-- Their behaviour observing daily in the evening/night when they’re most active.
-If their behaviour changes/show regular signs of stress/fear, seek advice from a vet/clinical animal behaviourist.
-Signs chinchillas may be suffering from stress/fear can include vocalising (barking/whistling)/hiding/chewing their own or other chinchillas’ fur/altered feeding or toileting habits/over-drinking or playing with water bottles/reluctance to move/repetitive movements e.g. racing back and forth on the cage bottom.
+- Signs chinchillas may be suffering from stress/fear can include vocalising (barking/whistling), hiding, chewing their own or other chinchillas’ fur, altered feeding or toileting habits, over-drinking or playing with water bottles, reluctance to move, repetitive movements e.g. racing back and forth on the cage bottom.

-- Veterinary check-ups at least annually.
+- Take your chinchilla for veterinary check-ups at least annually.
 Consider pet insurance.

-- A shallow tray filled with clean fine sand/“chinchilla dust” to bathe in/keep their fur in good condition daily.
-Remove/sieve clean after use to avoid getting soiled.
+- Provide a shallow tray filled with clean fine sand or “chinchilla dust” to bathe in and keep their fur in good condition.
+Remove or sieve clean after use to avoid getting soiled.

-- Careful consideration.
-Before owning chinchillas investigate breeding/how they’ve been cared for and fed.
-Ensure you know if they’ve had any health/behaviour problems before buying them - ask a vet if unsure.
+- Before owning chinchillas investigate breeding, how they’ve been cared for and been fed.
+Ensure you know if they’ve had any health or behaviour problems before buying them - ask a vet if unsure.